 When using T3, you would then figure out what 21% of this number was (71.73 calories per day in this instance) in order to ascertain how many (in a worst case scenario) calories you’d need to add back into your diet (on top of the 341.6 figure) in order to counteract the calories lost via non exercise based thermogenesis.

-When using T4, you’d base your calculations on 17% of this total (58 calories per day in this instance) in order to ascertain how many calories needed to be added back in.
+When using T4, you’d base your calculations on 17% of this total (58 calories per day in this instance) in order to ascertain how many calories were needed to be added back in.
 Once these calculations were in place, you’d then need to get weekly body fat percentage checks done in order to ascertain what percentage of your body was muscle, and what percentage was fat.

-When using T3, If you found that the lean mass figure was steadily increasing every week whilst the fat figure was either maintaining or increasing marginally (it may even reduce but this would be almost completely impossible unless you were very genetically gifted / mesomorphic in body type) then your calculations would be roughly perfect.
+When using T3, if you found that the lean mass figure was steadily increasing every week whilst the fat figure was either maintaining or increasing marginally (it may even reduce, but this would be almost completely impossible unless you were very genetically gifted / mesomorphic in body type), then your calculations would be roughly perfect.

 If however your lean tissue levels were not increasing whatsoever, then you’d need to factor in roughly 20% extra (20% of your T3 thermogenic calories only as opposed to 20% of your overall thermogenic calories) calories per week in the form of added protein until you saw this number begin to elevate.

 Once this happened, you would then immediately cease to add further calories until you again hit a plateau, in which case another 20% increase would be warranted.
 When using T4, you’d follow the exact same procedure, though your starting calories would of course be lower as your starting percentage would be 17% of all non exercise based thermogenic calories consumed instead of 21 % as per T3.